-Walruses and polar bears range well beyond the boundaries of the proposed potential area in which these species may occur.
+Walruses and polar bears range well beyond the boundaries of the Beaufort Sea ITR region.
+As such, the ITR region itself represents only a subset of the potential area in which these species may occur.
 Further, only seven percent of the ITR area (518,800 ha of 7.9 million ha) is estimated to be impacted by the proposed Industry activities, even accounting for a disturbance zone surrounding industrial facility and transit routes.
 Thus, the Service concludes that the area of Industry activity will be relatively small compared to the range of walruses and polar bears.